p4lang/p4c/backends/ebpf/psa/README.md

 We list the known bugs/limitations below.
 Refer to the Roadmap section for features planned in the near future.

 - Larger bit fields (e.g. IPv6 addresses) may not work properly.
-- We noticed that `bpf_xdp_adjust_meta()` isn't implemented by some NIC drivers, so the PSA impl may not work with some NICs.
+- We noticed that `bpf_xdp_adjust_meta()` isn't implemented by some NIC drivers, so the `meta` XDP2TC mode may not work with some NICs.
 So far, we have verified the correct behavior with Intel 82599ES.
+If a NIC doesn't support the `meta` XDP2TC mode you can use `head` or `cpumap` modes.
 - `lookahead()` with bit fields (e.g., `bit<16>`) doesn't work.
 - `@atomic` operation is not supported yet.
 - `psa_idle_timeout` is not supported yet.